 "Are you okay?
 Can you stand up...?"
 A kid had gotten done with fighting off older kids.
 He was shorter than them but he was able to beat them despite that glaring disadvantage.
 His goggles hiding his eyes from anyone else.
-The child went over to a boy who was on the ground, their lip busted.
-He marveled at the boy's strength
+The child went over to a boy who was on the ground, his lip busted from the encounter he had.
+The child on the ground marveled at the boy's strength.

 "Hey, are you all right," the child with the goggles asked the boy on the floor.
 "Y...you're..."
 He knew the boy with the goggles' name.
 It was...